AdobeDocs/experience-manager-64.en/help/assets/config-dms7.md

 ## Configuring Dynamic Media Cloud Services {#configuring-dynamic-media-cloud-services}

 Change the password, before you configure Dynamic Media Cloud Services.
-After you receive your provisioning email with Dynamic Media credentials, you must [log in](https://www.adobe.com/marketing-cloud/experience-manager/scene7-login.html) to Dynamic Media Classic to change your password.
+After you receive your provisioning email with Dynamic Media credentials, you must [sign in](https://experienceleague.adobe.com/docs/dynamic-media-classic/using/intro/dynamic-media-classic-desktop-app.html?lang=en#system-requirements-dmc-app) to Dynamic Media Classic desktop application to change your password.
 The password provided in the provisioning email is system-generated and intended to be a temporary password only.
 It is important that you update the password so that Dynamic Media Cloud Service is set up with the correct credentials.

    >[!NOTE]
    >